 7. Ozark Trail: Taum Sauk Section

 The Ozark Trail (OT) is nearly 400 miles long that offers a little of everything for every type of trail user.
-The Taum Sauk Section is 35 miles long one-way that traverses through remote forests, crosses flowing springs, passes Missouri’s highest waterfall and even climbs Missouri’s tallest peak – Taum Sauk Mountain.
+The Taum Sauk Section is a 35 mile long one-way route that traverses through remote forests, crosses flowing springs, passes Missouri’s highest waterfall and even climbs Missouri’s tallest peak – Taum Sauk Mountain.

 There are many rugged sections, so if there is rain in the forecast or if there is potential for ice on the trail, you may want to pick a different time to hike.
-With rugged terrain comes spectacular views, and the Taum Sauk Section does not disappoint, making this a perfect trail for a variety of breathtaking scenery.
+With rugged terrain comes spectacular views, and this is why the Taum Sauk Section provides some of the best hiking in the Ozarks!

 Do not underestimate this section of the Ozark Trail, as it’s a very strenuous hike with nearly 5,000 feet of elevation gain.
 Keep an eye out for trail markings along your trip, as it is relatively easy to get off course.